arup-group/genet/README.md

 ## Developing GeNet

 We welcome community contributions to GeNet; please see our [guide to contributing](CONTRIBUTING.md) and our [community code of conduct](CODE_OF_CONDUCT.md).
-If you are making changes to the codebase, you should use these tools to verify that the code still works.
+If you are making changes to the codebase, you should use the tools described below to verify that the code still works.
 All of the following commands assume you are in the project's root directory.

 ### Unit tests